Key Concepts & Definitions

 Energy justice concerns equitable access to sustainable, clean, and reliable energy needed to live decent lives.
 While clearly related to climate change, it is distinct as there are causes of climate change impacts that are not related to energy provision

-Solar geoengineering governance should be designed to ensure that solar geoengineering research and deployment follows the requirements of climate justice.
+Solar geoengineering governance should be designed to ensure that solar geoengineering research and deployment follow the requirements of climate justice.
 Important questions at the intersection of climate justice and solar geoengineering include: are the benefits and costs of research or potential deployment distributed fairly while protecting the basic rights of the most vulnerable?
-Do all those affected have an opportunity to participate and have a say in how solar geoengineering will be research, deployed, and governed?
+Do all those affected have an opportunity to participate and have a say in how solar geoengineering will be researched, deployed, and governed?
 Are powerful actors held genuinely accountable for their actions?
-Are there plans for those who could be harmed by solar geoengineering to becompensated, rehabilitated, or restored?
+Are there plans for those who could be harmed by solar geoengineering to be compensated, rehabilitated, or restored?

 Read the DSG paper that looks at the justice-based rationale for our work.